Rapunzel77/dsa5-drag-ruler/README.md

 Correct attributes will be used for PC and NPC.
 Sprinting for action is indicated as second threshold (speed * 2)

+## Limitations

+Does not work nicely for any token that has multiple movement types.
+For example birds that could fly or walk.